omkarsharma2821/Linux-Ultimate-Cheat-Sheet/05-Process-Management/readme.md

 # Process Management

-- Process is an instance of a running program
-- e.g python program shell script web server or app server
+Process is an instance of a running program. e.g python program shell script web server or app server.

 - `ps aux | nl #check the no. of running process`
 - `ps aux | wc –l #word count`
 - `ps –ef`